tlogan/ERST/README.md

 ### TODO
+- implement and use extract_weakest_stronger for extracting return type from application
+    - use unions
+    - e.g. in T <: X, U <: X, the weakest type stronger than X is T | U
+- update basic examples with test of type inference
+- develop examples with interesting semantics and test type inference
+    - inferring max
+    - encode fibonacci as an example to motivate 2-induction and test k-induction.
+    - type annotations
+    - subtyping
+- implement caching for streaming parsing
+    - update collect and guide_choice rules to memo(r)ize
+- consider generalizing parameter types with universal a la SuperF paper
+    - remove need for let-poly rule for the special case of prenex poly.
 - determine if intersection types can be subsumed by constrained universal types with union
     - e.g. [X <: (S | T) | U] X === ([X <: S | T] X) & U ==== ([X <: S] X) & T & U === S & U & T
     - e.g. [X <: T | U] X -> {Y. (X, Y) <: (T, A) | (U, B)} === (T -> A) & (U -> B)
 - understand why union in super F constraints paper is defined differently
 - understand what polarity types are and how they are related to relational typing
-- implement and use extract_weakest_stronger for extracting return type from application
-    - use unions
-    - e.g. in T <: X, U <: X, the weakest type stronger than X is T | U
 - consider two ways to type a function (constrained implication vs indexed intersection)
     - constrained implication is construction from function introduction (in case a fixedpoint relation is used)
     - indexed intersection is constructed from constraint solving